FlyreelAI/sesemi/README.md

     $ curl https://s3.amazonaws.com/fast-ai-imageclas/imagewoof2.tgz | tar -xzv -C ./data
     ```

 3. Run training using SESEMI for 80 epochs.
+You should get 90-91% accuracy on the imagewoof2 dataset, which is competitive on the FastAI leaderboard, using a standard training protocol + unlabeled data - fancy tricks.

     If you're not using docker this can be done as follows: